Your cart is currently empty

 River birch is a nice fast growing native tree that can reach 70 feet tall.
 The exfoliating bark is attractive year round and it also spots nice yellow fall color.

-This is a wonderful native tree for shady wet areas that doesn't get too big.
-Nice dark green foliage in summer with great fall colors of reds, oranges, purples, and yellows.
-Caprinus caroliniana can be found as multi-stemmed or single
+A wonderful native tree for shady moist areas that doesn't get too big.
+Nice dark green foliage in summer with great fall color of reds, oranges, purples, and yellows.

 A wonderful native tree for shady moist areas that doesn't get too big.
 Nice dark green foliage in summer with great fall color of reds, oranges, purples, and yellows.
 Caprinus caroliniana can be found as multi stemmed or single stemmed, has a good wide r